innerbannerBg

 SONOGRAPHY IN PREGNANCY

-Monday, 09 August 2021 Written by Super User
+Monday, 09 August 2021 Written by Rishab Kumar Parekh

 ‘Seeing you for the first time is the greatest awakening of my life.’ this is what a mother realises during her very first USG.
 A mother sees her baby only through USG for the entire 9 months.
 It is one of the most important forms of the effort that you and your doctors take to ensure your baby’s health and accurate development.
 There are many queries as well as concerns in a mother’s mind with respect to ultrasound like – is sonography safe for my baby?
 Will sonography give all the information about my baby, which sonography should I do, etc.?
 So, let get into an insight about sonography.